echogarden-project/echogarden/docs/Tasklist.md

 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add phrasing breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
 * Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (why doesn't `cldr` treat it as a word?
 Maybe it's not getting the right parameters, or it's not included in the list?) and "C#"
-* Use preprocessed eSpeak in places other than VITS
-* Way to manually reset voice list cache
+* Find way to manually reset voice list cache
 * When synthesized text isn't pre-split to sentences, apply sentence splits by using the existing method to convert the output of word timelines to sentence/segment timelines
 * Log full language of selected voice (it may have a different dialect than expected)
 * Add partial SSML support for all engines.
 In particular, allow changing language or voice using the `<voice>` and `<lang>` tags, `<say-as>` and `<phoneme>` where possible.
 * Some `sapi` voices and `msspeech` languages output phones that are converted to Microsoft alphabet, not IPA symbols.
 Try to see if these can be translated to IPA
 * Decide whether asterisk `*` should be spoken when using `speak-url` or `speak-wikipedia`
 * Decide what to do with `«` and `»` punctuation characters (guillemets) when parsing and playing
-* Use VAD on the synthesized audio file to get more accurate sentence or word segmentation
 * Try to remove reliance on `()` after `.` character hack in `EspeakTTS.synthesizeFragments`.
 * eSpeak IPA output puts stress marks on vowels, not syllables - which is the standard for IPA.
 Consider how to make a conversion to and from these two approaches (possibly detect it automatically).
 * Investigate if `espeak` can be made to correctly support phonemizing and pronouncing the dot character like in `object.key`
 * Speaker-specific voice option
 * Decide if `msspeech` engine should be selected if available.
 This would require attempting to load a matching voice, and falling back if it is not installed
 * Option to disable alignment
+* Use VAD on the synthesized audio file to get more accurate sentence or word segmentation

 ### Synthesis / preprocessing
-* Extend the heteronyms JSON document with more words
+* Extend the heteronyms JSON document with additional words like "conducts", "survey", "protest", "transport", "abuse", "combat", "combats", "affect", "contest", "detail", "marked", "contrast", "construct", "constructs", "console", "recall", "permit", "permits", "prospect", "prospects", "proceed", "proceeds", "invite", "reject", "deserts", "transcript", "transcripts", "compact", "impact", "impacts"
-* Full date normalization (e.g. `21 August 2023`)
+* Full date normalization (e.g. `21 August 2023`, `21 Aug 2023`)
-* Support custom lexicons.
-For example, a lexicon for general pronunciation corrections (for example `ee-lon` instead of `eh-lon`)
+* Use preprocessed eSpeak in places other than VITS
-* Add support for capitalized only rules, and possibly also all uppercase / all lowercase rules.
+* Add support for capitalized-only rules, and possibly also all uppercase / all lowercase rules.
 * Support normalizing to graphemes, not only phonemes
+* Cache lexicons to avoid parsing the JSON each time it is loaded (this may not be needed for if the file is relatively small)
 * Is it possible to pre-phonemize common words like "the" or is it a bad idea / not necessary?
-* Add support for user-defined lexicons for VITS synthesis (or any other one that supports preprocessing)
-* Add support for text normalization preprocessing for all engines that can benefit from it (possibly including cloud engines).
+* Add support for text preprocessing for all engines that can benefit from it (possibly including cloud engines).
 * Add SAPI pronunciation to lexicons (the information is already there for `en_US` and `en_GB`)
 * Try to use entity recognition to detect years, dates, currencies etc., which would disambiguate cases where it is not clear, like "in 1993" in "She was born in 1993" and "It searched in 1993 websites"
 * Option to add POS tags to timeline, if available
-* Cache lexicons to avoid parsing the JSON each time it is loaded (this may not be needed for now since the existing one is relatively small)

 ### VITS
 * Allow to limit how many models are cached in memory